i-MSCP/imscp/docs/cgi/README.md

 - http(s)://domain.tld/cgi-bin/sample.pl
 - http(s)://domain.tld/cgi-bin/sample.py

-You can find a CGI script sample for both Perl and Python in the ./docs/cgi directory inside the i-MSCP archive.
+You can find a CGI script sample for Perl, Python and Ruby in the ./docs/cgi directory inside the i-MSCP archive.